 4| Relax At The Beach Clubs

-Visiting the beach clubs were one of my favorite and most relaxing things to do in Tulum.
-Sitting on the comfy beach beds and getting sun kissed was the perfect way to unwind from a busy Tulum itinerary.
+Visiting the beach clubs was one of my favorite and most relaxing things to do in Tulum.
+Sitting on the comfy beach beds and getting sun-kissed was the perfect way to unwind from a busy Tulum itinerary.

 Rosa del Viento